Fatty acid desaturase

 Fatty acid desaturases (also called unsaturases) are a family of enzymes that convert saturated fatty acids into unsaturated fatty acids and polyunsaturated fatty acids.
 For the common fatty acids of the C18 variety, desaturases convert stearic acid into oleic acid.
 Other desaturases convert oleic acid into linoleic acid, which is the precursor to alpha-linolenic acid, gamma-linolenic acid, and eicosatrienoic acid.

-Two subgroups of desaturases are recognized:
+Two nomenclatures are used to indicate the position of desaturation: